About Us

 Our Team

-Terry Green - Scugog
+Terry Green, Chair & President - Scugog

 Terry Green has over 20 years experience developing and managing creative environmentally sustainable solutions for clients in the private and public sectors.
 His background combines solid technical and engineering experience based on a Bachelor of Applied Science in Chemical Engineering, and extensive business management experience while running a $100 million environmental outsourcing business in the energy sector for 10 years, integrated with a broader human motivational perspective through a recent Masters of Arts in psychology.
 His consulting company Greenpath provides advisory services for organizations and communities in the field of sustainable development.